tnodir/fort/README.md

 - to allow only some addresses:
     - "Exclude All" addresses,
     - but include wikipedia.com: "91.198.174.192".

-Filtered apps will be shown in the "Blocked" tab.

 ### Do the App rules take precedence over the Allowed Internet rules?